- Search The Registry

 Gale Eugene Sayers was born to Roger Earl Sayers and Bernice Ross in Wichita, Kansas, and raised in Omaha, Nebraska.
 His father was a mechanic for Goodyear, farmed, and worked for auto dealerships.
 Sayers' younger brother, Ron, later played running back for the San Diego Chargers of the American Football League.
-Roger, his older brother, was a decorated college track and field athlete.
+His older brother Roger was a decorated college track and field athlete.

 In 1984, Sayers founded Crest Computer Supply Company in the Chicago area.
 Under Sayers' leadership, this company experienced consistent growth and was renamed Sayers 40, Inc. He was chairman of Sayers 40, Inc., the aforementioned technology consulting and implementation firm serving Fortune 1000 companies nationally with offices in Vernon Hills, Illinois, Walpole, Massachusetts, Clearwater, Florida, and Atlanta.

-Sayers, along with his wife Ardythe, were also active philanthropists in Chicago.
-He supported the Cradle Foundation an adoption organization in Evanston, Illinois, and founded the Gale Sayers Center in the Austin neighborhood of Chicago.
+Sayers and his wife Ardythe were also active philanthropists in Chicago.
+He supported the Cradle Foundation, an adoption organization in Evanston, Illinois, and founded the Gale Sayers Center in the Austin neighborhood of Chicago.
 The Gale Sayers Center is an after-school program for children ages 8–12 from Chicago's west side and focuses on leadership development, tutoring, and mentoring.
 In 2009, Sayers joined the University of Kansas Athletic Department staff as Director of Fundraising for Special Projects.

-Sayers' rookie record of 2,272 all-purpose yards was broken in 1988 by Tim Brown, who gained 2,317 yards through 16 games, which was two more games than Sayers set the record in.
+Sayers' rookie record of 2,272 all-purpose yards was broken in 1988 by Tim Brown, who gained 2,317 yards through 16 games, two more than Sayers set the record.
 His single-season all-purpose yards record of 2,440 set in 1966 was broken in 1974 by Mack Herron, who surpassed it by four yards.

 In March 2017, Sayers' wife, Ardythe, revealed that he had been diagnosed with dementia four years prior.
-She stated that a Mayo Clinic doctor confirmed it was likely caused by his football career.
+She stated that a Mayo Clinic doctor confirmed his football career likely caused it.
 "It wasn't so much getting hit in the head," she said.
 "It's just the shaking of the brain when they took him down with the force, they play the game in."
 While he remained physically healthy, the disease had an adverse effect on his mental health and memory in particular, making simple tasks such as signing his own name difficult.
 After suffering from dementia for several years, Gale Sayers died on September 23, 2020.